The Children of William Baker & Hester Ponting.

 - Rosa Fanny Emerson, born 22 July 1874 (Reg Gen Sept Qtr 1874 Newport M 11a 208)

-But by 1881 she had been widowed and had remarried (Reg Gen March 1880 Newport M 11a 250).
+But by 1881 she had been widowed and had remarried in 1880 in Newport (Reg Gen March 1880 Newport M 11a 250).
 Her second husband was Henry Jones.
 Henry had been born around 1856 in Llantarnam, Monmouth.

 In 1881 34 year old Elizabeth Jones and her 25 year old husband Henry were living at Grosweh Farm, St Woolos, Monmouthshire, where Henry was farming 89 acres.
-With them were Elizabeth's surviving children from her first marriage and Henry and their son Reginald James Jones, aged 4 months.
+With them were Elizabeth's surviving children from her first marriage and their son Reginald James Jones, aged 4 months.

-Nothing further has been traced of Henry and Elizabeth Jones or Elizabeth's daughter Sarah Lewis Emerson.
+Nothing further has been traced of Henry and Elizabeth Jones or Joseph and Elizabeth's daughter Sarah Lewis Emerson.